2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2. Partial Edge Lettering Errors

-The visual impact of partial edge lettering varies significantly—some examples show only scattered letters while others display nearly complete inscriptions with small gaps.
-The most dramatic version, completely missing edge inscriptions creating “plain edge” specimens, can command values approaching $10,000 for early discoveries.
+The visual impact of partial edge lettering varies significantly — some examples show only scattered letters, while others display nearly complete inscriptions with small gaps.
+The most dramatic version, completely missing edge inscriptions that create a “plain edge” specimen, can command values approaching $10,000 for early or dramatic discoveries.

-Values for partial edge lettering errors typically range from $20 to several hundred dollars depending on grade, date, and mint mark, with more dramatic incomplete sections commanding higher premiums.
+Values for partial edge lettering errors typically range from $20 to several hundred dollars depending on grade, date, and mint mark.
+Some specimens show one section in Position A orientation while another displays Position B, creating hybrid errors that fascinate advanced collectors.

 Partial Edge Lettering Sacagawea Dollar Price/Grade Chart